 Mr Jonathan Skull

-Jonathan Skull is a Consultant in Reproductive Medicine and Surgery and the Clinical Head of Jessop Fertility.
+Jonathan Skull is a Consultant in Reproductive Medicine and Surgery and the Clinical Head of Jessop Fertility, Sheffield.
 After graduating from Bristol University in 1988, he trained in Obstetrics and Gynaecology in Bristol, Sheffield and London.
 He was senior IVF co-ordinator at the Hammersmith Hospital working with Professor Lord Robert Winston.
 Upon returning to Sheffield in 1997, he then worked as a Clinical Lecturer at the University of Sheffield working with Professor Ian Cooke and Professor Bill Ledger.
 He plays a key role in helping develop regional NHS fertility services.
 He is an expert adviser for the Specialised Commissioning Groups in Yorkshire and the Humber and the East Midlands.